Resources · Evidence guide

 Which AI agent touched which record, and when?

 The question most MCP deployments cannot answer today.
-Sovara Gateway records a structured audit row for every tool call: agent identity, tool name, masked arguments, policy decision, latency, and upstream response status.
-The events stream to the sink you already run — Azure Log Analytics, an OTLP collector, or stdout — so the answer is a query, not an archaeology project.
+The control that answers it is a structured audit row for every agent tool call, written at the boundary between the agent and your systems: agent identity, tool name, masked arguments, policy decision, latency, and upstream response status.
+Stream those events to a queryable sink (Log Analytics, an OTLP collector) and the answer becomes a query rather than an archaeology project.

 02